Azure-Samples/openai-end-to-end-baseline/README.md

 ### 5. Test the Azure Machine Learning online endpoint from the network

-As a quick checkpoint of progress, you should test to make sure your Azure Machine learning managed online endpoint is able to be called from the network.
+As a quick checkpoint of progress, you should test to make sure your Azure Machine Learning managed online endpoint is able to be called from the network.
 These steps test the network and authorization configuration of that endpoint.

 1. Install some tooling on the jump box.